Zandario/dmui/README.md

 ##### SUB_FORM

 This is a variable containing another form object.
 It is the default interface type if you initialize the variable to a new instance of a form (which you have to do anyway for it to work).
 The sub-form is embedded in the main form and is submitted and processed as part of a single HTML form.

-#### Display Size

-The `_size` control variable specifies the amount of data to display at one time (without scrolling) in the interface element.
-It does not effect the maximum length of data that the user may enter.

-With a text box interface element, this specifies the number of characters that may be visible at one time.
-The default behavior depends on the browser.
-You can set your own default using `form_default_size`.

-For a TEXTAREA interface element, the size specifies the number of rows to display.
-In addition, the number of columns may be set using the format "30x10" where 30 is the number of columns and 10 is the number of rows.
-In that case, the interface element defaults to TEXTAREA.

-#### Maximum Length

-The `_maxlen` control variable specifies the maximum number of characters that the user may enter.
-If none is specified, `form_default_maxlen` will be used.
-If that is not specified, no limit will be applied.

-#### Possible Values

-The `_values` control variable specifies a list of values to display in a selection list.
-If it is defined, the interface element defaults to SELECT.

-#### Validate Input

-The `_validate` control variable determines whether it is an error to receive input from the user that is not in the values list.
-It is on by default.

-#### Form Label

-The `_label` control variable is used by the default form layout generator to label the interface element.
-If no label is specified, the variable name (capitalized) is used.

-#### Hidden Variable

-The `_hidden` control variable causes the variable to be automatically stored in the form but with no visible interface.
-(Assign _hidden to a true value.)
-This is a similar effect to the [HIDDEN](#hidden) interface type, except HIDDEN variables are not automatically embedded in the form if you override get_html_layout().

-#### Wrapping

-The `_wrap` control variable may be used to configure the text wrapping in a textarea edit box.
-It may be assigned to any of the following:

 ##### NO_WRAP